LofNaDI/unbiasedCompetition/README.md

 The code contains the following type of files:

 1. **spn_network.m** file: This is the main script.
 2. **.mech** files: These files contain DynaSim mechanisms.
-For more information about how to develop or implement mechanisms using Dynasim, please check the [Dynasim's wiki](https://github.com/DynaSim/DynaSim/wiki).
+For more information about how to develop or implement mechanisms using Dynasim, please check [Dynasim's wiki](https://github.com/DynaSim/DynaSim/wiki).
 3. Other **.m** files: These m-script functions are used for implementing the specifics of Poisson inputs in the model as well as computing and plotting rastergrams of neurons' activity.